Carlos Marín: Carlos Marín en Concierto

 Parallel to his presence in Il Divo, Marín started his own solo show performing for the first time in Madrid (Spain), where he gave four concerts at the Compac Gran Via Theater in June 2011, continuing with these solo concerts in Campeche (Mexico) 2014, Ciudad del Carmen (Mexico) 2015, Madrid (Spain) 2015, Mexico DF – Teatro Metropolitan 2016 which kicked off his first World Tour to include US, Spain, Mexico, South America and Japan.

 In September 2016, Marín released his first personal DVD/CD Worldwide, the result of the recording done during the Show at the Compac Gran Via Theater in Madrid, January 2016, where he sold out every night for 6 shows straight and played spectators from all over the world.

 Personal life

 Marín married Geraldine Larrosa at Disneyland in California, in June 2006, after a 13-year relationship.
 After fewer than three years of marriage, they divorced in early 2009.

 Illness and death

-During the first Christmas tour since 2020, due to the pandemic, Carlos Marin contracted COVID-19.
+During the first Christmas tour since 2020, due to the COVID-19 pandemic, Carlos Marin contracted a virus.
 On 7 December 2021, Marin was hospitalized in Manchester, England.
 He was subsequently put into a medically induced coma, and died on 19 December, at the age of 53.
 According to his sister, Marin had been vaccinated.
 On 27 December 2021 the wake for Marín was held in Madrid; a funeral took place the next day on 28 December.
 Marín was buried at the Cementerio de la Almudena in Madrid.
 A memorial service was held 3 June 2022 in the crypt of the Almudena Cathedral in Madrid.